herrwelle/Whats-WhacAMole/README.md

 Open Whats.iss in Inno Setup Compiler, then click the "Compile" button.

 Output
-Once completed, the installer Whats_Setup.exe will be generated in the Output folder (located in the script directory).
+The installer Whats_Setup.exe will be generated in the Output folder (same directory as the script).

 ```
 ❗ Important Copyright Notice:

-Some audio assets are restricted to non-commercial use only (see CREDITS.txt for details).
+Some audio assets are non-commercial only (see CREDITS.txt).
-You MUST include CREDITS.txt (Path to CREDITS for DMG/Installer: dist/CREDITS.txt) in all distributed packages to comply with licensing terms.
+You must include dist/CREDITS.txt in all distributions.
-For commercial use, replace them with CC0/licensed audio or obtain permission from the original authors.
+For commercial use, replace them with CC0/licensed audio or get author permission.

 📦 Pre-Built Releases
 Download ready-to-play versions for: